Kotlin/KEEP/notes/value-classes.md

 It is not that bad if you have few such functions, but for a big data model it quickly becomes tenuous without some kind of code generation or without a language feature that we will be talking about here.

-With support for mutable properties in value classes the body of this function might be changed to:
+With support for copyable properties in value classes the body of this function might be changed to:

 ```kotlin
 fun State.updatedNow(): State {